-There are many ways to define Yoga.
+There are many ways to define Yoga by modern standards.

-The Eightfold Path teaches us that all of these aims are possible in one lifetime and within one person.
+The Eightfold Path teaches us that all of these aims are individually possible in one lifetime and within one person.

 It is only when one manages to have all of the limbs on the path mastered (and not just one or a few), however, by remaining mindful and practicing consistently each day, that he/she will then obtain the ultimate goal of being a fully Self-Realized human being who has achieved their highest potential in their lifetime.